 I mostly thought it was premature babies who require the neonatal intensive care unit.
 After 37 weeks, I thought we were clear of this possibility.
 It never occurred to me there may be other reasons for needing such an intense level of medical care.

 Lydia was born weighing 8 pounds, 9 ounces.
-That sounds like a fine weight, but she was born at 38 weeks and 3 days, so she was considered big for her gestational age.
+That sounds like a fine weight, but she was born two weeks early, so she was considered big for her gestational age.

 To catch up on the events leading to Lydia’s NICU admission, click here to read My Breech Birth Story.

 After my C-section, our postpartum nurse told us the hospital has a standard practice of blood sugar monitoring for babies born big.
 Every few hours, they pricked Lydia’s heel and checked her glucose to be sure it wasn’t crashing.

 In the middle of the night, she grew lethargic and wouldn’t attempt breastfeeding anymore.
 Her glucose levels were falling, so they gave her a small syringe of sugar solution.
 But by the next check, with a glucose reading of 11 mg/dL, she started shaking and she wouldn’t even take the sugar syringe.

 They decided she needed to be evaluated by the pediatrician, and took her away to the nursery, her daddy going along with her.

 I was left alone in my room, unable to get out of bed on my own because of the surgery.
 It was too quiet, and I was too worried to sleep.

 I felt useless and longed to do something to help my baby.
 Knowing colostrum is considered “liquid gold,” I started manually expressing whatever I’d produced (which I’d never learned how to do) into a clean spoon from my food tray.